 Dear IMSA Student and Parent/Guardian,

-Please carefully read the following instructions and expectations for the ACT test at IMSA on Saturday, April 15, 2023.
+Please carefully read the following instructions and expectations for the ACT and SAT tests hosted at IMSA.
+IMSA is hosting the SAT/ACT on the following dates:

 Arrival and check-in: